Spain have won both completed editions; the third is in progess and concludes in March 2023.

 2022: second edition

-The format remains the same with two rounds of qualifying producing four finalists for a one-venue knockout tournament hosted by one of the contenders in March 2022.
-All rounds were postponed a year from the original schedule, though the qualifying draw made in February 2020 still applies.
+- All rounds were postponed a year from the original schedule, though the qualifying draw made in February 2020 still applied.

 2019: first edition

 - Spain won the first title, Vanessa Sotelo was named best player